mislav/blog/_posts/2011-07-11-faraday-advanced-http.md

 ---
 title: "Faraday: advanced HTTP requests made easy"
+description: >
-description: "If you use Ruby to perform any sort of HTTP requests, you might want to take a closer look at Faraday."
+  If you use Ruby to perform any sort of HTTP requests, you might want to take a closer look at Faraday.
 layout: post
 category: ruby
 ---